vfilimonov/pydatastream/README.md

 If you have access codes for the Datastream Extranet, you can use the [Datastream Navigator](http://product.datastream.com/navigator/) to look up codes and data types.
 Also if you're a client of Thomson Reuters, you can get support [at the official webpage](https://customers.reuters.com/sc/Contactus/simple?product=Datastream&env=PU&TP=Y).

-Finally, all these links could be printed in your terminal by calling
+Finally, all these links could be printed in your terminal or iPython notebook by calling

 	DWE.info()